-Detailed map of the area from Del Norte to Animas River, published by the the United States Geological Survey.
+Detailed map of the area from Del Norte to Animas River, published by the United States Geological Survey.

 Place names shown include Silverton, Howardville (Howardsville), Mt.
 Sneffels, Uncompaghre Peak, Mt.
 Wilson, San Miguel Lake, Engineer Mountain, Pigeon's Peak, San Cristoval Lake, Mineral Point.